 - 1 Bell pepper , thinly sliced

-Small Onion, thinly sliced
+- 1 Onion Small , thinly sliced

-Red Chili flakes
+- 1 tsp Red Chili flakes

 For the Sauce:

-Ginger piece, finely grated
+- 1 Ginger " piece, finely grated

-Tomato paste or Ketchup
+- 2 tbsps Tomato paste Ketchup or

 - Make the sauce: Blend all the ingredients for the sauce in a blender to a smooth paste.
 Make sure that the sauce is not too runny.

-Cook the noodles as per package directions (put the noodles into boiling water and boil for 3~4 minutes, then drain and spread on a large plate or baking sheet with a drizzle of oil to avoid sticking together.
+- Cook the noodles as per package directions (put the noodles into boiling water and boil for 3~4 minutes, then drain and spread on a large plate or baking sheet with a drizzle of oil to avoid sticking together.

 - In a large wok or skillet, heat 2tbsp sesame oil and add the cubed tofu.
 Cook on medium high heat until golden brown on all sides.
 Remove onto a paper towel lined plate and set aside.

 - Wipe the wok or skillet and heat 2tbsp sesame oil, add chili flakes and onions.
 Cook on medium-high heat until the onions turn translucent.
 Add the ground paste and salt; cook for 2~3 minutes or until the raw taste of the garlic disappears.

-Lower the heat and add soy sauce and vinegar.
+- Lower the heat and add soy sauce and vinegar.
 Mix well.